 The purpose of Home Learning at Hilltop is to establish a routine of continued learning beyond school.
 This is particularly important as pupils move on to middle school after Year 4.
-We also believe it is an valuable way for parents and carers to remain aware of their children's progress in Core Subjects.
+We also believe it is a valuable way for parents and carers to remain aware of their children's progress in Core Subjects.
 Some key areas of learning are best consolidated through repeated practise.
 These form the focus of home learning.

 Reading: all children are expected to read with an adult outside of school on at least 4 occasions each week.
 Children can earn bronze, silver and gold badges after meeting this target for 10 weeks.